Indigestion: Diet

 A lifestyle change that may help with indigestion is a change in diet, such as a stable and consistent eating schedule and slowing the pace of eating.
 Additionally, there are studies that support a reduction in the consumption of fats may also alleviate dyspepsia.
 While some studies suggest a correlation between dyspepsia and celiac disease, not everyone with indigestion needs to refrain from gluten in their diet.
 However, a gluten-free diet can relieve the symptoms in some patients without celiac disease.
 Lastly, a FODMAPs diet or diet low/free from certain complex sugars and sugar alcohols has also been shown to be potentially beneficial in patients with indigestion.

 Acid suppression

-Proton pump inhibitors (PPIs) were found to be better than placebo in a literature review, especially when looking at long-term symptom reduction.
-H2 receptor antagonists (H2-RAs) have similar effect on symptoms reduction when compared to PPIs.
+Proton-pump inhibitors (PPIs) were found to be better than placebo in a literature review, especially when looking at long-term symptom reduction.
+H2 receptor antagonists have similar effect on symptoms reduction when compared to PPIs.
 However, there is little evidence to support prokinetic agents are an appropriate treatment for dyspepsia.

-Currently, PPIs are FDA indicated for erosive esophagitis, gastroesophageal reflux disease (GERD), Zollinger-Ellison syndrome, eradication of H. pylori, duodenal and gastric ulcers, and NSAID-induced ulcer healing and prevention, but not functional dyspepsia.
+Currently, PPIs are FDA indicated for erosive esophagitis, gastroesophageal reflux disease (GERD), Zollinger–Ellison syndrome, eradication of H. pylori, duodenal and gastric ulcers, and NSAID-induced ulcer healing and prevention, but not functional dyspepsia.